jstokesdubose/custcontroltraining/Src/ToC/Introduction.md

 ## <a name="widget">Tutorial Widget</a>
 This demonstration uses a single, open-source JS widget, almost randomly selected for simplicity and availability.
 The widget, [DataTables](https://www.datatables.com), provides little value to a Dynamics Business Central envrionment, but provides enough training value &ndash; as well as simplicity for the tutorial &ndash; to be useful.

-A requirement very important to this tutorial, anyone can obtain this widget without cost and through both downloads and content delivery network (CDN).
+As a requirement very important to this tutorial, anyone can obtain this widget without cost and through both downloads and content delivery network (CDN).
 More on that later.